-The well-known to all of us Google is the master in the search engine world and millions of people use it every day to find something they are looking for.
+The well-known Google is the master in the search engine world and millions of people use it every day to find something they are looking for.
 Google is divided into 2 major categories, Paid and Organic Search for which you can learn more in this article.
 So, a way of advertising on Google is Paid Search, that is, the first results we see when we search for something and have the word “Ad” next to them.
 But Google’s platform (Google Adwords – PPC) also offers other advertising methods such as visual ads in blogs and websites, and even ads on YouTube.
 In this article, however, we will only focus on Paid Search and its target group.

 Facebook is the largest social network in the world with millions of users from around the globe.
 Facebook allows professionals, but also individuals, to advertise anything they want as long as it does not violate Facebook’s Terms of Service.
 Ads appear in the news feed, messenger, sidebar, videos, and even Instagram as it belongs to the same company and uses the same Facebook ad platform.

 Normally we should not even make this comparison since they are 2 completely different entities.
 But we have to say that even their ads have a totally different audience.
 Google is a search engine and aims to meet existing demand.
 That is, it is used by people who, with specific keywords, are looking for something very specific and are waiting to find exactly what they are looking for.
 If there is no demand, then it makes no sense for there to be results.
 That’s why you’ll see that not every single keyword has a corresponding ad.
 To see if there is a demand for specific keywords and the like, you should ask a trusted Digital Marketing company to get a detailed Keyword Research to see what keywords related to your business are in great demand and what’s the competition.